How to sign up for Ohio Liquor’s winter lottery - NewsBreak

 - William Larue Weller (750 ML) – $99.99

-Ohio liquor’s seasonal drawing offers booze difficult to find in Ohio, with some priced at $2,500 per bottle .
+Ohio liquor’s seasonal drawing offers booze difficult to find in Ohio, with some priced at $2,500 per bottle.Petition asking for removal of trustee, former resource officer

 Winners will be selected randomly and notified by email of their winning product, purchase location, and purchasing time period.
 The names of winners will also be announced on this site.